vkhazin/cloudmigration-courseware/content/chapter-05/ConfigurationManagement.md

 ## Overview

-* How do you deploy and change configuration in prod an other environments today?
+* How do you deploy and change configuration in prod and other environments today?
 * Are there any pain points with that existing approach?
 * How well the existing approach scales from 1 to 10 and to 10,000 deployments?
 * I am not planning to support 10,000 deployments should I revise my current methods?